Antitheatricality: Plutarch

 The Moralia of Plutarch, written in the first century, contain an essay (often given the title, Were the Athenians More Famous in War or in Wisdom?) which reflects many of Plato's critical views but in a less nuanced way.
-Plutarch wonders what it tells us about the audience in that we take pleasure in watching an actor express strongly negative emotions on stage, whereas in real life, the opposite would be true.
+Plutarch wondered what conclusions could be made about audiences who take pleasure in watching actors express strongly negative emotions on stage but not in witnessing similar behavior outside of theatrical contexts.

 Roman Empire and the rise of Christianity

 Rome

 Unlike Greece, theatre in Rome was distanced from religion and was largely led by professional actor-managers.
 From early days the acting profession was marginalised and, by the height of the Roman Empire, considered thoroughly disreputable.
-In the first century A.D., Cicero declared, "dramatic art and the theatre is generally disgraceful".
+In the first century B.C., Cicero declared, "dramatic art and the theatre is generally disgraceful".
 During this time, permanent theater-building was forbidden and other popular entertainments often took theater's place.
 Actors, who were mainly foreigners, freedmen and slaves, had become a disenfranchised class.
 They were forbidden to leave the profession and were required to pass their employment on to their children.

 Mimes included female performers, were heavily sexual in nature and often equated with prostitution.
 Attendance at such performances, says Barish, must have seemed to many Romans like visiting the brothels, "equally urgent, equally provocative of guilt, and hence equally in need of being scourged by a savage backlash of official disapproval".